brendondalaba/tldr-bible/src/content/bible/24-jeremiah.md

 group: 'Major Prophets'
 ---

-# Jeremiah
-*The God Who Calls, Corrects, and Still Restores*

-> “Before I formed you in the womb I knew you; before you were born I set you apart.” — **Jeremiah 1:5**

-Jeremiah is often called *“the weeping prophet.”* His ministry shows the pain of rebellion and the beauty of repentance.
-He warned Judah of coming judgment but also pointed to God’s promise of a *new covenant* — one written not on tablets of stone, but on human hearts.

----

 ## Overview
 Jeremiah served as God’s prophet during Judah’s final years before the Babylonian exile.
 He pleaded with the people to turn back to God, but they refused.